Low Newton Wind Stats

 (any wind direction)

-The graph illustrates how commonly and how strongly the wind blows from different directions through a typical May.
-The longest spokes point in the directions the wind most commonly blows from and the shade of blue suggests the strength, with deep blue showing the strongest winds.
-It is based on 3414 NWW3 forecasts of wind since since 2007, at 3hr intervals, for the closest NWW3 model node to Low Newton, located 8 km away (5 miles).
+The graph describes how commonly and how strongly the wind blows from different directions through a typical September.
+The longest spokes point in the directions the wind most commonly blows from and the shade of blue suggests the strength, with dark blue showing the strongest winds.
+It is based on 3360 NWW3 forecasts of wind since since 2006, at 3hr intervals, for the closest NWW3 model node to Low Newton, located 8 km away (5 miles).
 There are too few recording stations world wide to use actual wind data.
-No doubt some coastal places have very localized wind effects that would not be predicted by NWW3.
-According to the model, the dominant wind at Low Newton blows from the NE.
-If the rose graph shows a fairly circular pattern, it means there is no strong bias in wind direction at Low Newton.
-On the other hand, dominant spokes illustrate favoured directions, and the more the darkest shade of blue, the stronger the wind.
+Without question some coastal places have very localized wind effects that would not be predicted by NWW3.
+According to the model, the prevailing wind at Low Newton blows from the NE.
+If the rose diagram shows a close to circular outline, it means there is no strong bias in wind direction at Low Newton.
+Converseley, dominant spokes represent favoured directions, and the more the darkest shade of blue, the stronger the wind.
 Spokes point in the direction the wind blows from.
-Over an average May, the model suggests that winds are light enough for the sea to be glassy (light blue) about 10% of the time (3 days each May) and blows offshore 25% of the time (1 days in an average May).
-In a typical May winds exceeding >40kph (25mph) are not expected, but 2 have winds on the range 30-40 (19-25) at Low Newton
+Over an average September, the model suggests that winds are light enough for the sea to be glassy (the lightest shade of blue) about 7% of the time (2 days each September) and blows offshore 26% of the time (2 days in an average September).
+During a typical September wind stronger than >40kph (25mph) was predicted for only a single days at Low Newton

 Also see Low Newton surf stats